Athens Gay Travel

 The tricky thing about Sodade2 is that it’s difficult to tell how busy the club is from the street.
 The entrance is a small vestibule with a double door so you can’t easily see inside.
 It’s best to ask around outside or on your preferred gay dating app.

 S-Cape is third among the trio of top Athens gay bars.
 It’s especially popular among younger guys.
-It’s a two-level club with a fun pedestal cage in the middle of the dance floor.
+It’s a two-level venue with a fun pedestal cage in the middle of the dance floor.

 Drinks are cheap and the music tends to be more on the European side.
 Expect to pay a small cover at the door, which should include a free drink.

-Del Sol Café is primarily a gay friendly café, but in the evening, it definitely has a relaxed gay bar vibe.
-It’s the perfect place to sit down for cocktails before heading to the other bars.
+Del Sol Café is a gay-friendly café during the day, but has a relaxed gay bar vibe in the evening.
+It’s the perfect place to sit down for cocktails before heading to other bars nearby.

 Through the evening, you’ll hear all the gay-favorite songs playing at Del Sol Café.
 Lots of guys sit here to people watch since the outdoor patio is directly in front of the Kerameikos Metro stop area.

-The go-to Lesbian bar in Athens is called Noiz Club.
+Noiz Club is the go-to Lesbian bar in Athens, located in the heart of Gazi.
 I didn’t visit, but I’d love to know what you think of it.
 The interior looks beautiful!

-Alexander Sauna is most popular gay cruising spot in Athens.
-This place is huge, including a full bar, garden lounge, wet and dry saunas, private cabins and a labyrinth area.
+Alexander Sauna is the most popular gay cruising spot in Athens.
+This place is huge, including a full bar, garden lounge, wet and dry saunas, private cabins, and a labyrinth area.

 They offer all the essentials including towels, lockers, flip flops and showers.
-Busiest hours are typically from 10 PM to 1 AM, so don’t be too late!
+The busiest hours are typically from 10 PM to 1 AM, so don’t go too late!

-Attraxx is another gay cruising venue.
-If you’re just looking for a cruising experience instead of a sauna, then check this spot out.
-Attraxx has a bunch of individual dark rooms and movie areas.
+Attraxx is another gay cruising venue, ideal if you’re just looking for a cruising experience rather than a sauna.
+They have a bunch of individual dark rooms and movie areas.

 After they open at 12 PM, you can find guys here all afternoon!
 Attraxx gets steadily busier as the day progresses, and you can even expect a bit of a crowd after 4 PM.

-Greet everyone with a “yasas” in the morning, which is the informal way to say hello!
+Greet everyone with a “yasas” in the morning, which is the informal way to say hello.
 You’ll hear this everywhere.
-Here are a few other useful Greek phrases to use as well.
+And once you start listening for it, I bet you won’t be able to stop!

 Taxis from Athens Airport

-Grabbing an Athens airport taxi is very easy.
-The rate to go into central Athens is fixed, so you won’t need to stress about overpaying.
+Grabbing a taxi at the Athens airport is super easy.
+The price to travel into central Athens is fixed, so you won’t need to stress about overpaying.

 Once you’re in central Athens, you can use your Uber app to request local taxis, a service called Uber Taxi.